 - Presentation Grants $5,000 Maximum

-- Assists Nova Scotia professional artists in direct costs associated with public presentation of their work, including but not limited to: travel related expenses, professional fees, framing, installation, costuming, lighting, venue rental, and promotion
+- Assists Nova Scotia professional artists in direct costs associated with public presentation of their work, including but not limited to: travel related expenses, professional fees, framing, installation, costuming, lighting, venue rental, and promotion of the presentation

 - Professional Development Grants $5,000 Maximum